vitalics/blog/src/content/blog/11-ajv-ts.md

 }
 ```

 Okay, it's time to stop.
-My final words will be comparison between our solution and `zod`.
+My final words will be a comparison between our solution and `zod`.

 Advantages:

 1. Meets our requirements and expectations.
-2. Less lines of code. `zod` have more than 4k lines in main file (`src/types.ts`) while we have only 1k lines of code.
+2. Fewer lines of code. `zod` has more than 4k lines in the main file (`src/types.ts`) while we have only 1k lines of code.
 3. `ajv-ts` respects JSON-Schema since it's standard.
-JSON-schema is available under `schema` property and easy to generate output.
+JSON-schema is available under the `schema` property and is easy to generate output.
-4. uses `ajv` under the hood which reduce our bundle size, cost of support for validation.
+4. uses `ajv` under the hood which reduces our bundle size and cost of support for validation.

 Disadvantages:

 1. Cost of support and buggy(while we are not in stable release)
-2. Types overload, but zod have same issue.
+2. Types overload, but Zod has the same issue.
-3. Not world spreaded, we just released our solution
+3. Not world spread, we just released our solution
-4. we are not fully compatable with `zod`.
-But in most cases you can reimport without any problems(in you are not use transformations or custom errors)
+4. we are not fully compatible with `zod`.
+But in most cases, you can reimport without any problems(if you are not using transformations or custom errors)
 5. Custom errors are not supported.

 ## GoodSchemaDay